poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -See SPAIC Medium blog written about implementation, by Sreekanth Zipsy:https://medium.com/@sreekanthj244/udacitys-secure-private-ai-project-showcase-challenge-i-de38729ca530

-3. **CSRnet implementation on ShanghaiTech Dataset: Generating crowd counts from images-**
+## 3. CSRnet implementation on ShanghaiTech Dataset: Generating crowd counts from images-

 -Achieved using **PyTorch, CUDA and CSRnet model on ShanghaiTech dataset.**